<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Where To Stay

-Pariwana Hostel in Cusco is another recommended hostel.
+Pariwana Hostel is another ILP alumni recommended hostel.
 It has very very high ratings and boasts a perfect location and helpful staff.
 (We also love the free breakfast).

-Another group stayed overnight at the Kokopelli Hostel Cusco, which is a 200-year old house with great reviews.
-We're loving the 2-minute walk to the city center, free breakfast, and helpful staff.
-Some mention that this is a hot-spot to stay in, which means loud crowds and guests who like to stay up late (it doesn't make for a great night's sleep unless you have an eye mask and ear plugs).
+Another group stayed overnight at the Kokopelli Hostel Cusco, a 200 year old house with great reviews.
+We're loving the two-minute walk to the city center, free breakfast, and helpful staff.
+Some reviews mention that this is a hot spot to stay in though, which means loud crowds and guests who like to stay up late (it doesn't make for a great night's sleep unless you have an eye mask and ear plugs).

 Insider Tips